Views:

 To ensure that Anthony’s language needs are being met, Nia makes sure that the Home Language Survey is included in the new enrollment paperwork for Anthony’s family.
 Anthony returns the survey, which indicates that he speaks another primary language (besides English) in his home.
 Nia’s Choice school then administers the WIDA Screener.
 (NOTE: If Anthony was a kindergarten student, Nia would have used the Kindergarten WIDA Screener, called the K W-APT.)

-The entry of this ELP score will clear the warning.
+The entry of this ELP code will clear the warning.

 Technical Details:

-Business Rule Logic: If Agency type is Choice school and limited English Proficiency Descriptor is NULL on SEOA
+Business Rule Logic: If Agency type is choice school and limited English Proficiency Descriptor is NULL on SEO

 Additional Comments